-Exercise comes first in making you healthier and happier, but if your goal is to get a flat stomach and chiseled figure, you might be looking in the wrong place.
+Exercise comes first in making you healthier and stronger, but if your goal is to get a flat stomach and chiseled figure, you might be looking in the wrong place.
 Get out of the gym, and into the kitchen.
 I am by no means saying to scrap your dedicated and necessary workout program, I am simply saying that focus needs to be put on what you are putting into that body of yours.
 Calories are a lot easier to put into the body than they are to burn off, so burning the candle at both ends will be most beneficial.

 Here are a few tips to allow your food to help you along your weight loss journey, not hinder it.